Need a manly craft to pass the time?

 Step 1: Cut your stone

 Soapstone is very soft so its easy to cut, but unfortunately it can also break easily.
 I experiented and took a chance using a metal-cutting blade in the chop saw and it worked very well.
 If you decide to follow my example, know to cut slowly and let it eat the stone away to avoid chipping and breaking.
 It does make a dusty mess the cut it with the chop saw, remember your face mask!
-You could also use a stone cutting blade, just don't use a carbide blade.
+You could also use a stone cutting blade.

 If you don't have a chop saw, the stone is soft enough to be be cut by hand using a jewelers saw or hack saw.